seattleflu/assembly/README.md

 ### 14. VCF to consensus
 Create consensus genome by applying VCF variants to the reference genome using [bcftools consensus](https://samtools.github.io/bcftools/bcftools.html#consensus).
 This does not account for coverage, so it will just fill in blanks with the base from the reference genome.

-### 15. Coverage summary
+### 15. Create bed file
-Generates [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file that reports coverage per base using [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html).

-### 16. Low coverage
-Searches the coverage summary BED file for bases where coverage is below the `min_cov` parameter and outputs them in a separate BED file.
+Creates a BED file for positions that need to be masked in the consensus genome.
+Positions need to be masked if they are below the minimum coverage depth and if they are disproportionally supported by one strand (>90%).

-### 17. Mask consensus
+### 16. Mask consensus
 Masks the consensus genome with "N" at bases where coverage is below the `min_cov` parameter using [bedtools maskfasta](https://bedtools.readthedocs.io/en/latest/content/tools/maskfasta.html).

-### 18. FASTA headers
+### 17. FASTA headers
 Edits the FASTA headers to fit the pattern needed for downstream analysis.
 Example FASTA header: `>SFS-UUID|SFS-UUID-PB2|H1N1pdm|PB2`
 1. Replace reference sequence name with the NWGC sample ID using Perl to perform "lookaround" regex matches
 2. Uses [seqkit replace](https://bioinf.shenwei.me/seqkit/usage/#replace) to replace the NWGC sample ID with the SFS UUID.
 3. Create the UUID-gene combination using AWK

-### 19. Combined FASTA
+### 18. Combined FASTA
 Creates the final combined FASTA file that will have all the consensus genomes generated in a day.

-### 20. Aggregate
+### 19. Aggregate
 This is the last rule of the pipeline that prints out the final result of each sample/reference pair.
 If a consensus genome is generated, then this will also add it to the final combined FASTA.

 The input of this rule differs based on the result of the checkpoint, so this rule dictates the final outcome of each sample/reference pair.